sprucelabsai/developer.spruce.ai/schemas/index.md

 ## Define
-A location, a schedule, an appointment, or even a button; all these things exist outside of skill and information about them may be shared between skills.
-By creating and sharing definitions, we all benefit from the awareness each other brings to the platform.
+A location, a schedule, an appointment, or even a button; all these things exist outside the constructs of a platform.
+Schemas allow us to define things once and share those definitions with everyone else building on the platform.

 ## Validate